microsoft-healthcare-madison/demo-auc-app/codelab.md

 : Please ask questions as you think of them!

 ## SMART Web Messaging
-Duration: 60
+Duration: 15

 ### Problem
 <dt>Negative</dt>
-<div>We've done a great job launching the app from the EHR, complete with all the relevant context available to us.
-However, any changes we make to the form will not automatically apply to the EHR selections, so the user will have to remember what she did and re-create that work after closing the app.
-This is still far from ideal.
+<div>We've done a great job modifying the original app so it can be launched from the EHR, complete with all the relevant EHR context being automatically populated.
+However, any changes made by the user in the form will not automatically apply to the EHR selections, so users will have to remember what changed in the app and then re-create that work in the EHR after closing the app.
+This is better, but still far from ideal.
 </div>

 ### Solution
 <dt>positive</dt>
-<div>We will enable the app to update the EHR selection by providing a new 'update' button.
-We'll also provide a 'cancel' button.
+<div>We will enable the app to *update* the EHR selection by providing a new 'Update EHR' button.
+We'll also provide a 'Close App' button.
+These two functions will 'close the loop', allowing a seamless integration of the AUC app within the EHR.
 </div>

 ### Design
-Recall the new app features from the codelab introduction
+Recall the new app features that were introduced in the exercise outline.

 ![embedded-app](images/embedded_final_app.png)

-In the final remaining sections of this codelab, you will implement several exercised to complete the missing functionality.
+In the final remaining sections of this codelab, you will implement several exercises to complete the missing functionality.

 ### Missing Functionality